New York City Mayor de Blasio mocked for tweet on 'bright' future of Big Apple amid city's crime wave

 "The future of New York City is so bright I gotta wear shades!" the progressive politician tweeted, days after city primary voters appear to have rejected his legacy by choosing a moderate, ex-NYPD captain as their next likely mayoral candidate.
 (The primary vote is not fully tabulated, with the city's new ranked-choice votes not yet counted.)

-It was de Blasio's second attempt on the subject, after deleting a similar tweet and being mocked over the reflection of what appeared to be a woman's T-shirted chest that appeared in his mirrored sunglasses.
+It was de Blasio's second attempt on the subject, after deleting a similar tweet and being mocked over the reflection of what appeared to be a woman's T-shirted chest reflected in his mirrored sunglasses.

 "The future isn’t so bright for these kids," one Twitter user replied, linking to a news story about a horrific daylight shooting in which a masked gunman murdered a man on a public street just inches away from two terrified children.
 "But for a pompous blowhard like you, I’m sure it’s great."